-This sixth biennial State of the Climate report draws on the latest climate research, encompassing observations, analyses and projections to describe year-to-year variability and longer-term changes in Australia's climate.
+This seventh biennial State of the Climate report draws on the latest national and international climate research, encompassing observations, analyses and future projections to describe year-to-year variability and longer-term changes in Australia's climate.

 Associated changes in weather and climate extremes—such as extreme heat, heavy rainfall and coastal inundation, fire weather and drought—have a large impact on the health and wellbeing of our communities and ecosystems.
-They affect the lives and livelihoods of all Australians.
+These changes are happening at an increased pace—the past decade has seen record-breaking extremes leading to natural disasters that are exacerbated by anthropogenic (human-caused) climate change.
+These changes have a growing impact on the lives and livelihoods of all Australians.

-- Australia’s climate has warmed on average by 1.44 ± 0.24 °C since national records began in 1910, leading to an increase in the frequency of extreme heat events.
+- Australia’s climate has warmed by an average of 1.47 ± 0.24 °C since national records began in 1910.

 - Rainfall and streamflow have increased across parts of northern Australia since the 1970s.

-- There has been an increase in extreme fire weather, and in the length of the fire season, across large parts of the country since the 1950s.
+- There has been an increase in extreme fire weather, and a longer fire season, across large parts of the country since the 1950s.

-- Sea levels are rising around Australia, including more frequent extremes, that are increasing the risk of inundation and damage to coastal infrastructure and communities.
+- Sea levels are rising around Australia, including more frequent extremes that are increasing the risk of inundation and damage to coastal infrastructure and communities.

 - Globally averaged air temperature at the Earth’s surface has warmed by over 1 °C since reliable records began in 1850.
-Each decade since 1980 has been warmer than the last, with 2010–19 being around 0.2 °C warmer than 2000–09.
+Each decade since 1980 has been warmer than the last, with 2011–20 being around 0.2 °C warmer than 2001–10.

 - Global mean sea levels have risen by around 25 cm since 1880 and continue to rise at an accelerating rate.

-- A consequential increase in the number of dangerous fire weather days and a longer fire season for
+- Continued increase in the number of dangerous fire weather days and a longer fire season for southern and eastern Australia.

 - Further sea level rise and continued warming and acidification of the oceans around Australia.

-- Fewer tropical cyclones, but a greater proportion projected to be of high intensity, with large variations from year to year.
+- Fewer tropical cyclones, but a greater proportion is projected to be of high intensity, with large variations from year to year.